yandex/CMICOT/README.md

 #### Required parameters

 *--pool VAL*
 A tab-separated file with features.
+The first column is the target feature (label), which can be either discrete or continuous.
+Note that if the target column takes more than 10 unique values it is transformed to a 10-level variable using in-built binarization (so some target information is lost).
+The rest columns are explanatory variables (discrete or continuous), which are also transformed to discrete variables during the selection process.

+*--binary-pool VAL*

-The first column is the target feature (label), which can be binary or discrete (not float/string/..).
+A tab-separated file with features.
+The first column is the target feature (label), which can be binary or discrete (continuous variables must be discretized with your own means).
 The rest columns are binary features constructed from original ones (binary representatives, see the article).
 Any non-binary feature must be preprocessed and transformed to a set of binary features.
 The mapping between the original feature indices and the binary representative indices is also required (even ef all the features are binary, see below).
 You can use `./cmicot_eval` binarization mode to preprocess your dataset.
 You can also obtain `pool_bin` and `map_bin` using your methods, as long as the input format is correct.
 [Example](https://yadi.sk/d/4RAMii7B3ErJxS) (coil2000 dataset).